abbaty48/weather_restapi_fastify/README.md

 > A Weather rest api built with Fastify, this project is written in JavaScript
 > to fetch some weather data.
+> This project is based on the exercise from [Roadmap.sh] https://roadmap.sh/projects/weather-api-wrapper-service

 ## How to run